Here you'll find actual elopements to inspire your own and resources to help you through the planning process.

 Because I lived in Brookings, OR, I always keep an eye out for elopement Instagram posts in the area.
 You can drop any nearby, random coastal rock in front of me and I can tell you exactly where it is.
 But 9 times out of 10, the only locations I see are Secret Beach and Natural Bridges.

-As a local, I’ll let you in on a secret: those spots are just okay.
-I’d recommend you stop by and visit them as a tourist but I wouldn’t recommend using them as your elopement location.
+As a local, I’ll let you in on a secret: those spots are just the tip of the iceberg.
+I’d recommend you stop by and visit them as a tourist but I wouldn’t necessarily recommend them as an elopement location.

 Here’s what you should know before you get attached to these two locations which virally circulate on Pinterest and Instagram:

 Most importantly though, these two spots are just a peek into the amazing sights the Southern Oregon Coast have to offer.
 I might be a bit biased, but this section of the coast is the best I’ve seen.
-You can throw a dart at a Southern Coast map and it’ll probably land on the most beautiful place you’ve ever seen (so far, until you throw another dart).
+You can throw a dart at a Southern Coast map and it’ll probably land on one of the most beautiful place you’ve ever seen.
 So let’s see some more of what this stunning coast has to offer:

 I’ve spent hours and hours, and hiked miles and miles, exploring to find these locations for my clients.
 I’ve also done extensive research on how to be a good steward of the ecosystems so those that come after can also enjoy.
 Because of this, I am going to name the closest towns to these locations, but I’m not going to give the specifics of the location themselves.
 Be assured though, you can find all these locations on AllTrails.
 These locations don’t have the infrastructure to support a large influx of tourists.
 These are quiet spots with the capacity for small groups of visitors.
 Without those structures in place, they’ll experience far more damage faster with an influx of visitors.
 Check out this resource from the Leave No Trace Center if you want to see some background on why I have made this choice.